tawesoft/golib/SECURITY.md

 Please disclose responsibly so that we can notify the users of our software with a fix and/or instructions, including a pre-announcement where appropriate.
-Do not report security issues through the public issue tracker in the first instance, unless there it a serious vulnerability being actively exploited in the wild.
+Do not report security issues through the public issue tracker in the first instance, unless it is being actively exploited in the wild.

 Instead, please email information about vulnerabilities to [security@tawesoft.co.uk](mailto:security@tawesoft.co.uk).